 Why CBD and melatonin works for restful sleep

 CBD and melatonin may both improve sleep quality and quantity, though they work via different mechanisms.
 CBD and melatonin can be safely combined to provide a winning 1-2 punch of pro-sleep benefits.
-For best effects, opt for a product that contains both premium CBD and high-quality melatonin.
+For best effects, opt for a product that contains both premium melatonin and CBD of the highest quality.
 Once you’ve found the right product, take it consistently an hour or two before bed.
 CBD and melatonin are only part of the sleep puzzle.
 The closer you can live to nature’s design, the better you’ll sleep.

 Disclaimer: The statements made regarding cannabis plant (CBD) products have not been evaluated by the Food and Drug Administration.
 CBD products are not intended to diagnose, treat, cure or prevent any disease.